bbroder-algo/go-algorand/crypto/statetrie/README.md

-Unmodified unrolls or committed nodes (categories 3 and 4) can either stay in memory or face eviction by their parent node through an eviction function passed to a call to Evict.
+Unmodified unrolls or committed nodes (categories 3 and 4) can either stay in memory or face eviction by their parent node through an eviction function evaluated as the nodes are committed (by calling a node's evict method).

-Eviction of branching and extension nodes replaces their lower subtrie with a backing node.
-The eviction function in the sample above is called after Commit, guaranteeing all nodes are either unmodified or committed, and evicts all of them, thus reducing the representation of the backing store trie in the statetrie object to a single in-memory node.
+Eviction of branching and extension nodes replaces their lower subtries with backing nodes.
+A nil eviction function, as above, keeps all nodes in memory.
+A lambda that always returns true would collapse the trie to only the root node, with any subtries replaced by backing nodes.

 ```
-The statetrie above after Eviction with a lambda returning true if the node key
+The statetrie above after committing with an eviction lambda returning true if
-is >= 3.
+the node key length is three.
           ___
          |BR1|
          /   \